oroinc/documentation/user/index.rst

 .. raw:: html

    <h2><a href="concept-guides/">Concept Guides</a></h2>
-   <p>Concept Guides provide overviews of features and use-cases, help out with the general understanding of large topics.</p>
+   <p>Concept Guides provide overviews of features and use-cases, help out with a general understanding of large topics.</p>

 .. raw:: html